everydaycomputing/everydaycomputing.github.io/_posts/2016-12-1-mic-check.md

  [^link-tribe-called-quest]:Lyrics from the late, great Phife Dawg, from A Tribe Called Quest ... because some of us speak rap.

-[^link-google-analytics]:Google Analytics does tell us that about half our readers are coming back for more.
+[^link-google-analytics]:Google Analytics does tell us that about half of our readers are coming back for more.